 In Paris, London and Frankfurt, business owners from low-income boroughs more frequently reported using financial reserves than entrepreneurs from middle-income boroughs.
 In Madrid and Milan, it is the opposite (Figure 7.1.2).
 In all cities, except in Milan, more entrepreneurs in middle-income boroughs take advice from colleagues and informal networks than entrepreneurs in low-income boroughs.
-The differences between borough types can be substantial, especially in Frankfurt where we notice a 24 percentage point difference between the share of entrepreneurs from middle-income and low-income boroughs who used advice from personal networks and in Milan, where only 4% of entrepreneurs from middle-income boroughs use advice from colleagues and informal networks, while the corresponding figure is 17% in low-income boroughs.
+The differences between borough types can be substantial, especially in Frankfurt where we notice a 24 percentage point difference between the share of entrepreneurs from middle-income and low-income boroughs who used advice from personal networks and in Milan, where only 4 per cent of entrepreneurs from middle-income boroughs.
 In Paris, Frankfurt and Milan, entrepreneurs from middle-income boroughs more frequently report the use of advice from specialists whereas in London and Madrid, a higher proportion of entrepreneurs in low-income boroughs use this type of advice.